karthikavarmar/pdac-subtype-analysis/README.md

 # pdac-subtype-analysis

-This includes the clustering of the PDAC genes and identifying the cross-talks between the associated tumor-progression factors followed by some downstream analysis.
+This includes the clustering/class prediction of the PDAC genes for identifying the molecular cross-talks between the associated tumor-progression factors & immune genes.